AND YOU CALL YOURSELF A SCIENTIST!

 construction of the airship is nearing completion.
 When the flying

 machine is ready, Maboul and some of the other savants depart, to

 the acclamation of the gathered crowd.
-Those who did not manage to
+Those using other means of

 encountering comets, planets and constellations.
 A lash of Scorpio’s